UConn routs Albany 116-55 to win 108th straight game - News 12 Now

 UP NEXT

-UConn: The Huskies face the winner of Saturday’s game between Iowa State and Syracuse in the second round on Monday.
+UConn: The Huskies face Syracuse in the second round on Monday night in a rematch of last season’s national championship game.